therealemjy/eth-graphql/packages/eth-graphql/README.md

 ## Killer features

-🔄 Automatically generate GraphQL schema for invoking any blockchain contract
+🔄 Use an automatically generated GraphQL schema to fetch data from any EVM-compatible blockchain contract

-⚡️ Groups requests into one using multicall for optimal efficiency
+⚡️ Requests are batched using multicall for optimal efficiency

 🛠 Leverage all the features of GraphQL and Apollo Client tools, such as optimistic updates and cache normalization